-10.1.3 Going Concern
+10.1.2 Going Concern

-The 31 December 2022 half-year financial report has been prepared on the going concern basis that contemplates the continuity of normal business activities and the realization of assets and extinguishment of liabilities in the ordinary course of business.
+The 31 December 2024 half-year financial report has been prepared on the going concern basis that contemplates the continuity of normal business activities and the realization of assets and extinguishment of liabilities in the ordinary course of business.

-At 31 December 2022, the Consolidated Entity had a working capital deficiency of \$134.1 million (30 June 2022: \$134.0 million).
+At 31 December 2024, the Consolidated Entity had a working capital deficiency of \$134.0 million (30 June 2024: \$133.8 million).

-During the period the Consolidated Entity incurred a net loss of \$0.1 million and incurred net cash outflows from operating activities of \$0.2 million for the half-year ended 31 December 2022.
+During the period the Consolidated Entity incurred a net profit of \$166k and incurred net cash inflows from operating activities of \$218k for the half-year ended 31 December 2024.
+These factors indicate a material uncertainty exists over the ability of the consolidated entity to continue as a going concern.